 A diagnosis of HD may not mean you need to stop driving straight away.
 Speak to your GP if you want to keep driving but are worried about your ability to do so.
 Your GP can guide you on what you need to do.

 An article on Driving And HD featured in HDAI's Hope Annual 2018 and is available to read here

 Ask for Help

 Remember that you are not alone.
 There may be times when it is helpful to talk to others and learn from their experience.
 This may include: family, friends, support groups, professionals (GP, Psychologists, Counsellor) and HD support organisations.
 Links and Resources

 Huntington’s Disease Association of Ireland (HDAI) is a voluntary organisation which provides support, information and advocacy for individuals and families living with Huntington’s disease.
-HDAI also aims to raise awareness and understanding of HD with health and social care professionals.
+We also aims to raise awareness and understanding of Huntington's disease with health and social care professionals.

 - Access to counselling